sebargarcia/codility_excercises/README.md

 TODO:

--It would be great to add tests with some testing library.
+- It would be great to add tests with some testing library.